elyzajane/Encrypted-text/README.md

 # Encrypted-text
-Write a Python Script that will accept a string as encrypted text and then the program will decrypt it using character substitutes.
+Program that will accept a string as encrypted text and then the program will decrypt it using character substitutes.